-Duties of a HIPAA Privacy Officer
+Responsibilities of a HIPAA Privacy Officer

 When it comes to complying with The Healthcare Insurance Portability and Accountability Act, each covered entity or business associate is required to designate someone within the organization to take point for all HIPAA questions and as the administrator for all HIPAA compliance actions.
-This position can be delegated to an existing employee or can be a new full-time hire depending on the size of your organization and the time that it will take to manage the organization’s HIPAA compliance.
-Different HIPAA compliance frameworks and platforms have assigned different names: Security officer, privacy officer, HIPAA Compliance officer, etc. At Accountable, our goal has always been to simplify all of the complicated expectations of HIPAA in order to ease the process of becoming compliant.
+This position can be delegated to an existing employee or can be a new full-time position depending on the size of your organization and the time that it will take to manage the organization’s HIPAA compliance.
+Different HIPAA compliance programs and platforms have assigned different names: HIPAA security officer, privacy officer, HIPAA Compliance officer, etc. At Accountable, our goal has always been to simplify all the complicated expectations of HIPAA in order to ease the process of becoming compliant.
 Because of this, we refer to this important position as the Privacy Officer but all of these terms that are used refer to the same job in the end.

 The duties and expectations of a HIPAA Privacy Officer ranges depending on the size of the organization and the amount of PHI that it uses, creates or maintains.
 In larger organizations, there may even need to be multiple people that are dedicated to maintaining that company’s compliance.
 The Privacy Officer needs to have a great understanding of HIPAA and its role within the covered entity or business associate.
 Here are some of the many duties and responsibilities of the Privacy Officer for any organization which may help you understand who should be given this role in your company.